msabrishami/isc-website-mjhp/markdowns/identification.md

 A passport, whether U.S. or foreign, is also a valid form of identification to a level.
 For international students, a passport is usually the primary form of identification.
 However, a foreign passport is not a document validating one’s legal stay in the United States.

 While Iran does not have an embassy in the United States due to diplomatic relations being severed since 1980, Iranian nationals can still access essential consular services, including passport renewals.
-This is facilitated through the "[Interests Section of the Islamic Republic of Iran](https://daftar.org/)," located within the Embassy of Pakistan in Washington, D.C.
+This is facilitated through the "<a href="https://daftar.org/">Interests Section of the Islamic Republic of Iran</a>," located within the Embassy of Pakistan in Washington, D.C.
 This office handles matters related to Iranian passports and offers other consular services for Iranian citizens in the U.S.

 ## Permanent Resident Card (Green Card)